Properties of Molecular Gas in Galaxies in Early and Mid Stage of Interaction: II. Molecular Gas Fraction: Data

-In order to normalize the difference of size of each galaxy with stellar components, we used the $K_{s}$ data.
-All data were taken from 2MASS catalog\footnote{This publication makes use of data products from the Two Micron All Sky Survey, which is a joint project of the University of Massachusetts and the Infrared Processing and Analysis Center/California Institute of Technology, funded by the National Aeronautics and Space Administration and the National Science Foundation} \citep{Skrutskie06, Jarrett03}.
+In order to normalise the difference of size of each galaxy with stellar mass, we utilised the \textit{K$_{s}$} data.
+All data were taken from the 2MASS catalogue\footnote{This publication makes use of data products from the Two Micron All Sky Survey, which is a joint project of the University of Massachusetts and the Infrared Processing and Analysis Center/California Institute of Technology, funded by the National Aeronautics and Space Administration and the National Science Foundation} \citep{Skrutskie06, Jarrett03}.

-\subsection{Star Formation Tracers}
+\subsection{Star formation tracers}

 H$\alpha$ data are collected from published papers.
-For galaxies with no H$\alpha$ image, we used GALEX FUV image instead.
+Although H$\alpha$ images for the progenitors of Arp 84 (NGC 5394 and NGC 5395) and VV 254 (UGC 12914 and UGC 12915) are available \citep{Bushouse87, Epinat08}, field-of-view for these H$\alpha$ images is limited.
+For this reason, we used GALEX FUV images instead when we need to make maps for Arp 84 and VV 254.

-Both H$\alpha$ and FUV emitted from OB stars are markedly absorbed by the surrounding dust.
-Therefore, star formation rate (hereafter, SFR) derived from these data should be corrected.
-For this reason, we also used Spitzer MIPS 24 $\mu$m data which is thought to be emitted from the dust.
-Since MIPS 24 $\mu$m image of Arp~84 is saturated, we used IRAC 8 $\mu$m data.\\
+Both H$\alpha$ and FUV emitted from OB stars are markedly absorbed by surrounding dust.
+Therefore, the star-formation rate (hereafter SFR) derived from these data should be corrected.
+For this reason, we also made use of Spitzer MIPS 24 $\mu$m data, which is thought to be emitted from the dust.
+Since MIPS 24 $\mu$m image of Arp 84 is saturated, we used IRAC 8 $\mu$m data.\\

-We convolved all data with the same spatial resolution of CO, which is lowest among the data.
-For interacting galaxies, their linear resolution is about 1 kpc.
+We convolved all data with the same spatial resolution of CO, which is the lowest among the data.
+A pixel size is set to a half of the original beam size.
+For interacting galaxies, their linear resolutions are about 1 kpc.
+A list of the control isolated galaxies is shown in table \ref{isolate}.